ricardobusta/udemy-mirror-course/README.md

 ### Major Issues

 - I had this misconception of trying to get the player that owned certain object on client.
 However this is more like a server-side logic.
 So instead I had to make a network behaviour get the value server side and then only set the value to a syncvar to the clients.
 E.g. team color.
+  - Idea for this: Teams should have material for their colors.
+Then each unit only gets the team id from the server side, and fetches the material locally.

 ### Out of course scope notes: